 Duty of the Clerk upon Receiving a Notice.

 Generally.
-Upon receiving a notice from a defendant, the superior court clerk must file it in the record of each original case to which it pertains and promptly send copies to the defendant, defense counsel, the prosecuting attorney’s office, and the Attorney General.
+Upon receiving a notice from a defendant or the Supreme Court, the superior court clerk must file it in the record of each original case to which it pertains and promptly send copies to the defendant, defense counsel, the prosecuting attorney’s office, and the Attorney General.
 If the conviction occurred in a limited jurisdiction court, the clerk for the limited jurisdiction court must send a copy of the notice to the prosecuting attorney who represented the State at trial, and to a defense counsel or a defendant, if self-represented.
 In either court, the clerk must note in the record the date and manner of sending copies of the notice.

 Notice to an Appellate Court.
 If an appeal of the defendant’s conviction or sentence is pending, the clerk must send a copy of the notice of post-conviction relief to the appropriate appellate court no later than 5 days of its filing, and must note in the record the date and manner of sending the copy.